pratik98/pratik98.github.com/portfolio.md

 ## Bar-chart Racing Animation  ##
-This is an ongoing visualization side project of mine where i collect, clean and visualize different datasets using barchar racing animation.
+This is an ongoing visualization side project of mine where i collect, clean and visualize different datasets using barchart racing animation.
 Currently, exploring various datasets from India and Germany.
 All Visualizations are available on [YouTube.](https://www.youtube.com/playlist?list=PLkGTRv6_dWh5tcKiznSyv1Hcaf69RFCgA)